Roberto González-Monjas

-Roberto González-Monjas (born February 23, 1988 in Valladolid, Spain) is a Spanish classical violinist and conductor.
+Roberto González-Monjas (born February 23, 1988, in Valladolid, Spain) is a Spanish classical violinist and conductor.
+He is chief conductor of three orchestras — Orchester Musikkollegium Winterthur (since 2021), Orquesta Sinfónica de Galicia (since 2023), and Mozarteum Orchestra Salzburg (since 2024).

 Education

 He studied at the Mozarteum University of Salzburg with Igor Ozim and at the Guildhall School of Music and Drama in London with David Takeno.
 He has been very much influenced by musical contact with John Corigliano, Ana Chumachenco, Rainer Schmidt, Sergey Fatkulin, Reinhard Goebel, Mark Stringer, Leonidas Kavakos, Gábor Takacs-Nagy, Christian Tetzlaff, the Hagen Quartet, András Schiff and Ferenc Rados.

 Conductor and soloist

 Since the 2019/2020 season, Roberto González-Monjas is the Chief conductor of the Dalasinfoniettan in Falun, Sweden.

 In July 2020 the Musikkollegium Winterthur announced Roberto González-Monjas as their new Chief Conductor, effective from Season 2021/2022.

 He has conducted and played as a soloist with well-known orchestras such as the Mozarteum Orchestra Salzburg, Ulster Orchestra, Malaysian Philharmonic Orchestra, Verbier Festival Chamber Orchestra, Orchestre National Bordeaux Aquitaine, New World Symphony (orchestra), the Orquesta Sinfónica de Castilla y León (of which he is an Artist-in-residence), Camerata Salzburg and the Berliner Barock Solisten.

 In May 2018 he premiered "Colorfields", Violin Concerto No. 2 written and dedicated to him by composer Richard Dubugnon.